01-edu/public/subjects/adding/README.md

 ### Instructions

-Create the function `add_curry` that returns a closure.
+Create the function `add_curry`, which returns a closure.
-The purpose is to curry the add method to create more variations.
+The purpose is to 'curry' the add method to create more variations.

 ### Usage